Noroff-FEU-Assignments/project-exam-1-Gronnfrosk/README.md

 This website is a blog about a golden retriever, named Goldy

 ## Description
-This website is built with HTML, CSS and JavaScript while fetching content from a WordPress REST API.
-The website is responsive and easy to use on a variety of devices.
-The blog is about the dog Goldy and contains stories about her daily adventures.
+This blog is about the dog Goldy and contains stories about her daily adventures.
+The website is built with HTML, CSS and JavaScript while fetching content from a WordPress REST API.
+The website is responsive and easy to use on a variety of devices and screen sizes.
 The blogs architecture contains:

 1.	**Home page**
       - Cover image of Goldy, latest blog post carousel and Goldys three favorite things.